esphome/esphome-docs/esphomeyaml/components/i2c.rst

 .. note::

     If you're using the ESP32 and i2c frequently is showing errors in the logs, try with the latest version of the Arduino framework.
-See :ref:`using_latest_arduino_framework` for information on how to do this.
+See :ref:`esphomeyaml-arduino_version` for information on how to do this.

 See Also
 --------